 How others use the WordPress members directory

-Check out these examples of WordPress websites with a searchable member directory with profile.
+Check out these examples of WordPress websites with a searchable member directory with the profile.
 See what's possible and find inspiration to start building your own directory of members today.

 Case study 1 - CEPPs members directory

 The CEPPS directory of members lists their supporters in a mobile-friendly, fully responsive WordPress table.
 Each supporter is listed within a custom post type in WordPress.
-Information about each member is stored as custom fields, categories and taxonomies.
+Information about each member is stored as custom fields, categories, and taxonomies.
 Each piece of data is stored as a separate column in the table.
 Visitors can sort the table by clicking on any column header.
-They can search for any keyword by typing into the search box.
+They can search for any keyword by typing it into the search box.
 They can also filter the WordPress member directory by clicking on country, city, type or tag.
 This makes the member directory really flexible and quick to use.

-You can click on a logo, name or 'Visit' link to view the individual member profile page.
+You can click on a logo, name, or 'Visit' link to view the individual member profile page.
 This contains further information about each member.